 Sadly, many species of birds are in decline across the country – something that has been happening slowly and gradually.
 For instance, the RSPB have noted that “many well known and loved species such as the song thrush, skylark, lapwing and house sparrow” are declining in numbers, putting it down to factors such as agricultural techniques that are damaging to birds, as well as the increase of farm chemicals and changes in farm buildings.
 According to the RSPB’s figures, the numbers of tree sparrows declined by 95% between 1970 and 1999 in the UK, and sightings of bullfinches more than halved.

 What can you do to attract birds into your garden?

 If you want to encourage more birds into your back yard, begin by installing a bird bath.
-They’ll enjoy drinking and grooming in the water and will be a real pleasure to watch in the garden!
+There are various styles and designs of high quality bird baths you can get at Outdoor Art Pros.
+It would be a great treat for the birds and they’ll enjoy drinking and grooming in the water and will be a real pleasure to watch in the garden!
 It’s also a good idea to install a bird feeder to entice birds into your garden: they’ll appreciate the steady flow of food, especially when they find it hard to come by insects on leaner days.
 You can buy high quality bird feeders from www.wildbirdfeeders.co.uk, with squirrel proof varieties also available.